Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

 -- Build files have been written to: ...
 ```

 Why don't we see the message we actually wanted to?
-Starting from CMake 3.0 (which means every
+Starting from CMake 3.0 (which means most
-script from the past 3-4 years) one is allowed to emit the quatation marks to denote a string.
+scripts since 2015), one is allowed to omit the quotation marks to denote a string.
+Therefore
-Therefor

 ```CMake
 message(GREETING)
 ```

-Is nothing more than providing an all capitalized string as the argument to `message`.
+does nothing more than provide an all-capitalized string as the argument to `message`.
 If we
-actually wanted to get the contents of our variable named `GREETING`, we would have to "dereference"
+actually wanted to get the _contents_ of our variable named `GREETING`, we would have to
-its name.
+"dereference" its name.
 Users of Bash will find dereferencing familiar.
 The script

 ```CMake
 set(GREETING "Hello, CMake!")